harshit9715/blog/posts/iac-to-iic.md

 2. [LocalStack](https://localstack.cloud/)
 3. SAM Local Invoke

-They helped upto an extent but still did not felt right.
+They helped up to an extent but still did not feel right.

 ### Welcome [Serverless Stack Toolkit(SST)](https://docs.serverless-stack.com/)
 [SST](https://docs.serverless-stack.com/) is a tool built around AWS CDK and beautifully resolves local development problem by proxying lambda request using websocket connection.
-Everything else is runs on AWS.
+Everything else runs on AWS.

 ## Hey, I thought this article was about Infra-is-code!

 YES it is.
-This article explains the journey from manual process to a place where Infrastruce is no more a template its core porgramming language code thats runs, deployes amd is tested like an application would. __Its no more Infrastructure-As-Code its Infrastructure-Is-Code!__
+This article explains the journey from manual process to a place where Infrastruce is no more a template its core programming language code thats runs, deployes and is tested like an application would. __Its no more Infrastructure-As-Code its Infrastructure-Is-Code!__

 #### References